 Coconut Grove, Coral Gables & Brickell in a nutshell!!

 Coconut Grove - Coconut Grove is known for its lush landscaping and "tree canopy" lined streets!!
 The fresh breeze coming off the bay allows for a very peaceful and relaxing atmosphere.
 Jeans and t-shirts are for sure "the norm".
-From "old school" artists from the 1960's to the law school student at The University of Miami, Coconut Grove is a very diverse place to live.
+From "old school" artists from the 1960's to the law school student at The University of Miami, Coconut Grove is a very diverse place to live, rent & own!!
 Festivals and community activates abound, living here will always keep you busy and having fun!!
 Single family homes dominate North Grove and South Grove, some of Miami's finest and most luxurious residential real estate to say the least.
-Center Grove features a nice mix of condos, town homes and older apartment buildings.
+Center Grove features a nice mix of condos, town homes and older apartment buildings for rent or sale.
 Living in Center Grove is conducive to walking to the business district featuring all the local restaurants, cafe's & shops!!